 Scituate

-Scituate has a more relaxed, maritime soul.
-The harbor is a working harbor — fishing boats, sailboats, fish markets, waterfront restaurants.
+Scituate has a more relaxed, genuinely maritime soul.
+The harbor is a working harbor — fishing boats, fish markets, waterfront restaurants, and yacht clubs side by side.
 The lighthouse is iconic.
-Egypt Beach, Peggotty Beach, and Sand Hills Beach give residents real coastal access.
-There's a lived-in quality to Scituate that some buyers prefer to Hingham's more curated feel.
+Egypt Beach, Peggotty Beach, and Sand Hills Beach give residents real coastal access that you don't have to share with the entire metro area.

 Which One Is Right for You?